You won’t believe just how beautiful a flocked Christmas tree looks when it’s decorated with natural and gold ornaments!

 Here’s the final look of this beauty!!
 She was topped off with a rattan star that I’ve had for years…I honestly don’t even know where I originally found it (maybe Walmart??).

-The metallics really shine next to the white owls and poinsettias and of course, the flocked tree!
+The metallics shine next to the white owls and poinsettias and of course, the flocked tree!
 This may be on my top 3 favorite trees that I have decorated over the years!!

 xoxo, Jennifer